Bakhtiyarpur College of Engineering: History

 BCE Patna was established in 2016 by the Government of Bihar via its Department of Science and Technology, Bihar.
-BCE Patna is recognized by the AICTE and is affiliated to Aryabhatta Knowledge University (AKU).
+BCE Patna is recognized by the AICTE and is affiliated to Bihar Engineering University (BEU).
 Its first academic session was started in 2016 on the old university grounds of the Indian Institute of Technology Patna in the Pataliputra Housing Colony.

 Programs

-The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in specific science and technology disciplines, including four engineering branches.
+The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in specific science and technology disciplines, including six engineering branches.

 Departments

 Admission

 The Bihar Combined Entrance Competitive Examination Board (BCECEB) conducts an exam based on the Merit List of the Bihar Combined Entrance Competitive Examination.

 After 2019, admissions for the state engineering colleges of Bihar are based on JEE-MAIN marks.

 Campus

 BCE Bakhtiyarpur's new own campus at Bakhtiyarpur was inaugurated on February 2, 2020.
 It is about 3.5 km from Bakhtiyarpur Junction railway station by road.
 This campus is near the Dedaur village area just beside the railway lines.
 The college has started its 2020 session from this campus along with the temporary campus for GEC Bhojpur and GEC Buxar.

-The university grounds are composed by the Academic and Administrative building, the Library building along with a public canteen on ground floor, two male and one female hostels, the principal's residency, the residencies for the professors, security buildings and other offices.
-It also includes an open theatre, which serves as the cultural, social and activities centre.
+The university grounds are composed by the Academic and Administrative building, the Library building along with a public canteen on ground floor, three boys and one girls hostels, the principal's residency, the residencies for the professors, security buildings and other offices.
+It also includes an open theatre, which serves as the cultural, social and activities center.
 Sports grounds are located at the center of the campus.
-Some local houses are next to the campus behind the female hostel.
 The university is located about 1 km from the main local road.
+A new academic building, a girl's hostel and an auditorium is under construction.